vladperche/arduino_doorman/README.md

 # arduino_doorman
-A Doorman project with Arduino and 3D printer
+A Doorman project with Arduino and 3D printer for a Halloween frontdoor ornament.

 # List of materials